How To Write The Best Demand Letter To A Georgia Insurance Adjuster

 Acknowledge your potential biases.
 Then, discuss the case with a colleague.
 Or, check the settlement database at your firm to see how you’ve resolved similar cases in the past.
 It might be a good idea to settle the case if the offer is a bit low, but there’s not much upside to litigating the case.
 Go ahead and file the lawsuit if there’s high upside to litigating the case.

 However, if the offer is unreasonably low, then you need to evaluate whether the case has bad faith exposure.
 The best way to do that is by consulting with a lawyer that specializes in litigating bad faith insurance claims.
-The attorneys at Allen & Scofield Injury Lawyers, LLC have recovered millions of dollars from auto insurance companies that acted in bad faith by rejecting an injured victim’s settlement offer.
+The attorneys at Graham Scofield Injury Lawyers have recovered millions of dollars from auto insurance companies that acted in bad faith by rejecting an injured victim’s settlement offer.